LorenzoCazzaro/LorenzoCazzaro.github.io/_pages/service.md

 ### Invited Reviewer for Journals

+- ACM Transactions on Privacy and Security (TOPS).
 - ACM Transactions on AI Security and Privacy (TAISAP).
 - Knowledge-Based Systems (KNOSYS).
 - Transactions on Machine Learning Research (TMLR).